 Need to Know

-Jamaicans typically serve mannish water at events and large gatherings.
+Jamaicans typically serve mannish water at events and large gatherings such as weddings and funerals.
 It's rarely seen on restaurant menus, but is sometimes sold from roadside stands.
 If you've got a hankering for some, you can make mannish water at home or get yourself invited to a local celebration in Jamaica.